Al Jazeera controversies: Spain

 Reporter Tayseer Allouni was arrested in Spain on 5 September 2003 and charged with providing support to members of al-Qaeda.
 Judge Baltasar Garzón, who issued the arrest warrant, ordered Allouni held without bail.
-Al Jazeera wrote to Spanish Prime Minister Jose Maria Aznar in protest: "On several occasions, Western journalists met secretly with secret organizations and they were not subjected to any legal action because they were doing their job, so why is Allouni being excluded?"
+Al Jazeera wrote to Spanish prime minister Jose Maria Aznar in protest: "On several occasions, Western journalists met secretly with secret organizations and they were not subjected to any legal action because they were doing their job, so why is Allouni being excluded?"
 Allouni was later released on bail for health reasons, but was prohibited from leaving the country.

 On 19 September, a Spanish court issued an arrest warrant for Allouni before the expected verdict.
 Allouni had asked the court for permission to attend his mother's funeral in Syria, but authorities denied his request and ordered him back to jail.

 After pleading not guilty, Allouni was sentenced on 26 September 2005 to seven years in prison for being a financial courier for al-Qaeda.
 Allouni insisted that he merely interviewed Osama bin Laden after the 11 September 2001 attack on the United States.
 Al Jazeera has supported Allouni, insisting that he is innocent.

 Reporters Without Borders condemned Allouni's rearrest, and called on the Spanish court to free him.
 In January 2012, The European Court of Human Rights ruled on 17 January 2012 that the Spanish sentence was illegal, and Allouni was freed in March.

 Sudan

 In May 2019, Sudan closed Al Jazeera's office.
-Sudan summoned its envoy in Qatar for consultation the following month, saying that the envoy would soon return to Qatar.
+Sudan summoned its envoy in Qatar for consultation the following month, saying the envoy would soon return.
 Qatar was seen as a close ally of ousted Sudanese president Omar al-Bashir.

 Sweden

 Al Jazeera has been criticized for repeatedly spreading disinformation about Sweden, such as accusing the Swedish National Board of Health and Welfare of kidnapping Muslim children and having them raised by homosexual parents.
-In 2024, Al Jazeera released a documentary where Sweden was accused of kidnapping children.
-Prime minister Ulf Kristersson criticized the documentary as "dangerous for Sweden" and stated that it can increase threats towards Sweden.
+In 2024, Al Jazeera released a documentary in which Sweden was accused of kidnapping children.
+Prime Minister Ulf Kristersson criticized the documentary as "dangerous for Sweden" and stated that it can increase threats towards Sweden.
 A Swedish gay couple became the targets of a hate campaign after Al Jazeera and other Arabic news sources published a fabricated story claiming that their adopted daughter had been kidnapped from her Muslim parents by the social services and given to the gay couple.
-The girl’s biological mother was in fact Christian and had consented to the adoption.
+The girl's biological mother was, in fact, a Christian and had consented to the adoption.